Jdeedler/ExifPhotoSorter/README.md

 Feedback and contributions are welcome.

 ## License
-The EXIF PhotoSorter is freely available under the MIT License.
+The EXIF PhotoSorter is available for non-commerical use under Commons Clause v 1.0 and Apache License 2.0.
+See LICENSE file for details.